Doctor Aunty: Deepak Budki

 I went into the adjoining drawing room and sat on

 the sofa.
-Sarita probably heard my voice and came running from her bedroom and
+Sarita probably heard my voice, came running out of her bedroom, and

 sat in front of me.
 She was excited to see me and began asking me about my